GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 $ ./generate_load.sh $IP $QPS 2>&1
 ```

-Then you can start an upgrade (in another terminal).
+Then you can start an upgrade (in another terminal). **Warning:** this operation may take 10-15 minutes to complete.

 ```shell
 $ gcloud container clusters upgrade hello-cluster --cluster-version=1.13 --node-pool=default-pool